 Chickens That Lay Brown or Chocolate Eggs:

-Except for the few mentioned, most colored egg layers are no more difficult to keep than standard breeds, and yield variety in the egg carton that no grocery store will match!
+Except for the few mentioned, most colored egg layers are no more challenging to keep than standard breeds and yield variability in the egg carton that no grocery store will match!